There was more discussion of ideas than time allowed at the Expo Arts Center in Bixby Knolls Tuesday night.

 Adisa Anderson said the future center needs to be a place where community members can unpack current national issues, like police shootings.

-“A center that helps the community heal,” Anderson.
+“A center that helps the community heal,” Anderson said.

 Other suggestions included creating a space for LGBTQ, formerly incarcerated and homeless individuals and having a facility near transportation hubs and space for parking.